-All employees, sub-contractors, consultants, volunteers or interns of an Elderly Persons with Disability (EPD) provider agency or government agency are required to notify the DHCF within 24 hours or the next business day, of occurrence, when a serious reportable incident or reportable incident is witnessed, discovered or becomes know.
-Notifications are made via facsimile or reported electronically through the DHCF's EPD electronic case management system.
-Casenet is the DHCF's case management tracking system.
+All employees, sub-contractors, consultants, volunteers or interns of a Elderly Persons with Disability (EPD) provider agency or government agency are required to notify the DHCF within 24 hours or the next business day, of occurrence, when a serious reportable incident or reportable incident is witnessed, discovered or becomes know.
+Notifications are made via facsimile or reported electronically through the DHCF's case management tracking system.
 All case management providers are required to electronically report incidents.

 In the event of a serious reportable or reportable incident the provider is required to document the incident on its internal incident report form and complete an internal investigation within five business days of the incident's occurrence.
-Furthermore, the provider is required to submit all incident report forms to the Long Term Care Administration.
+Furthermore, the provider is required to submit all incident report forms to the Lipper.